What is Genotype and How Does it Work?

 Have you ever been asked “What’s your genotype?”
 It’s a common question for partners seeking to get married, children seeking to enroll into a school, or individuals looking for a job.
 Doctors too may ask about your genotype when you go for a checkup or treatment.
 So what’s genotype and how does it work?

 Genotype refers to an individual’s genetic makeup.
-It is an entire library of genes that determines height, eye colour, blood group, susceptibility to some diseases, and even the ability to roll one's tongue.
+It is an entire library of genes that determines height, eye color, blood group, susceptibility to some diseases, and even the ability to roll one's tongue.

 These traits are contained in units called genes.
 The traits exist in multiple forms or alleles.
 The alleles may be identical (homozygous) or different (heterozygous).
 The genes and alleles are packed tightly into larger units known as chromosomes.
 We inherit our genes from our parents, one copy from dad and one copy from mum, and they combine to create our unique genotypes.